 Acoustic information only helps up to a certain point, and as in optical character recognition, the integration of a "language model" is critical in speech recognition, and the best way to come up with a language model is again by learning it from some large corpus of example data.
 The applications of machine learning to natural language processing is constantly increasing.
 Spam filtering is one where spam generators on one side and filters on the other side keep finding more and more ingenious ways to outdo each other.
+Summarizing large documents is another interesting example, yet another is analyzing blogs or posts on social networking sites to extract "trending" topics or to determine what to advertise.
 Perhaps the most impressive would be machine translation.
-After decades of research on hand-coded translation rules, it has become apparent recently that the most promising way is to provide a very large number of example pairs of translated texts and have a program figure out automatically the rules to map one string of characters to another.
+After decades of research on hand-coded translation rules, it has become apparent that the most promising way is to provide a very large number of example pairs of texts in both languages and have a program figure out automatically the rules to map one to the other.